Grande Prairie: Climate

 Grande Prairie has a northern continental climate typical of northwestern Alberta and northeastern British Columbia, classified as humid continental (Dfb), bordering closely on a subarctic climate (Dfc) with old data under the Köppen climate classification.
 Winters are generally very cold with some mild spells.
 Summers are often fairly cool to pleasantly warm in the daytime, but nights can be cool despite the long summer days typical for its latitude.
 Hot days over 30 C are rare, occurring on average only two to three days a year, which is not unexpected this far north.
 Winter conditions can vary tremendously from year to year.
-Winters have been known to be mild enough to produce "brown Christmas" conditions, where little or no snow may fall until after Christmas due to unusually mild early winter conditions.
+Winters have been known to be mild enough to produce brown Christmas conditions, where little or no snow may fall until after Christmas due to unusually mild early winter conditions.

-The average January temperature is −13.6 C, while the average July temperature is 16.2 C. However, temperatures as low as −52.2 C and as high as 41.5 C have been recorded; the extreme humidex and wind chill readings are 40.8 and −63.0 C, respectively.
+The average January temperature is −13.6 C, while the average July temperature is 16.2 C. However, temperatures as low as −52.2 C have been recorded; alongside as high as 41.5 C, which the latter occurred on June 29, 2021; the extreme humidex and wind chill readings are 40.8 and −63.0 C, respectively.

 The city receives 445 mm of precipitation annually, including 322 mm of rain and 154 cm of snow.
 Snowfall amounts, however, vary greatly from year to year.
 Being fairly close to the foothills of the Canadian Rockies, it can get quite windy in Grande Prairie, especially in the spring and fall.
 Chinooks may occur in and bring winter thaws to the Grande Prairie area.

 Grande Prairie has 314 days with measureable sunshine per year on average, and just above 2,200 hours of bright sunshine or about 46.1% of possible sunshine, ranging from a low of 31.2% in November to a high of 59.1% in July.